triadwoozie/SuperPatcherAutomator/README.md

 ## Warning

+**Windows Only:** The script only works with Windows for now, this is due to the fact that heimdall did not work for me, and choosing the path of least resistance is preferred.

 **Backup Your Data:** Before proceeding with any flashing or modifications, it is highly recommended to back up your device and any important data.
 Flashing can result in data loss or bricking your device.

 **Disclaimer:** The author of this script is not responsible for any damage, data loss, or issues that may arise from using this tool.
 Proceed at your own risk.